Sgt-Roukoz/SYSC-2004-Projects/README.md

 # SYSC-2004-Projects
 Compilation of SYSC2004 Projects completed during second year.
-All initially done using the Blue-J IDE
+All done in Java using the Blue-J IDE